How to get your RAG application to return sources

 Up to this point, we've simply propagated the documents returned from the retrieval step through to the final response.
 But this may not illustrate what subset of information the model relied on when generating its answer.
 Below, we show how to structure sources into the model response, allowing the model to report what specific context it relied on for its answer.

-- We use the model's tool-calling features to generate structured output, consisting of an answer and list of sources.
-The schema for the response is represented in the
+It is straightforward to extend the above LangGraph implementation.
+Below, we make a simple change: we use the model's tool-calling features to generate structured output, consisting of an answer and list of sources.
+The schema for the response is represented in the AnswerWithSources

 from typing import List